jarrettdev/jarrettdev/README.md

 You will find projects on my page that I work on in my free time.

-Contributions are welcomed and encouraged.
+Your contributions are welcomed and encouraged.

 - 🔭 I’m currently working on web scraping
 - 👯 I’m looking to collaborate on data extraction projects